QuantEcon/lecture-source-py/source/rst/about_lectures.rst

 Another advantage of open source libraries is that you can read them and learn how they work.

-For example, let’s say you want to know exactly how `pandas <http://pandas.pydata.org/>`__ computes Newey-West covariance matrices.
+For example, let’s say you want to know exactly how `statsmodels <https://github.com/statsmodels/statsmodels>`__ computes Newey-West covariance matrices.

-No problem: You can go ahead and `read the code <https://github.com/pydata/pandas/blob/master/pandas/stats/math.py>`__.
+No problem: You can go ahead and `read the code <https://github.com/statsmodels/statsmodels/blob/master/statsmodels/stats/sandwich_covariance.py>`__.

 While dipping into external code libraries takes a bit of coding maturity, it’s very useful for